Self-Competition is a Gambit in a Self-Development Game.

 Some Interior (self) and Exterior (with others) Competition is like a bad and a good joke – one is amusing to everybody you care about and whose opinion matters to you, and the other is funny only to outsiders, people of the world in which you have no place of your own.
 An infinity of malicious amusement lurks in those who compare themselves to others instead of finding enough will to meet the metrics and values that suit them.
 Because to win in Exterior Competition is possible but the reward, whatever it is, won’t do one any good.

-Imagine fighting in a war for a foreign government – you end up on a winning side, the country is rejoicing, dividing treasures, lands, slaves and you … you go home with empty hands in ill-fitted uniform and no one cares about your heroic deeds in your homeland.
+Imagine fighting in a war for a foreign government – you end up on a winning side, the country is rejoicing, dividing treasures, lands, and you … you go home with empty hands in ill-fitted uniform and no one cares about your heroic deeds in your homeland.
 And why would they?
 You didn’t fight for theirs (you got it – YOURS) freedom.

 The noble war against your rivals (negative behavior, harmful habits, pessimistic thinking, procrastination, etc.) is never ending and always self-satisfactory.
 You win one battle and right away plan another strategic military attack on your own chosen enemies, transforming them into your comrades on a way to a better-future-you.
 Every victory is adding more confidence and vitality, indolent grace and ease, charm and charisma, and with every year you look far more experienced and at the same time far more youthfully alive.

 Turn on the Niagara of the Infinite Change.
-Determine ‘What’ to Confront
+Determine ‘What’ to Confront.

 Goodness only knew how far from the truth V.’s self-understanding was.
 She looked down at the world through sharply evaluating everything eyes.
 She was somehow always out of spirits and her life was punctuated by little and big disappointments.
 She lived in a constant state of competition-stupidity with others and the only salvation I could see was to recharge her self-esteem, and to redirect her competitive spirit on herself.

-We are not straight lines, those meet only at infinity.
 We live and learn, experience pain and pleasure, establish relationships and break up bridges – we change.
 Having made this pronouncement I want to emphasize that the modification ‘to the better’ or ‘to the worse’ lies entirely with us.
 Like a ship you can choose to move along a sleek and oily swell that leads nowhere or a bumpy troubled sea that will get you to a wonderful shore with a marvelous view.

 The process is most likely arduous and exhilarating but the result is always pyrotechnical – and when one colorful transformation takes place you cannot help waiting, open-eyed and alert, for the next one.
 Change to the better-future-you is fascinating, and it demands to be continued once started.